-- The fiber in the husk helps improve the number and variety of good gut bacteria.
+- The fiber in the husk helps improve the number and variety of good gut bacteria and digestive enzymes.

 However, psyllium husk has a few side effects that you should be aware of.
 Take a look.

-- You may find it difficult to swallow it.
+- You may find it difficult to swallow.

 - Check if you are allergic to psyllium husk.

-- Do not consume it if you are pregnant or suffer from kidney disease.
+- Do not consume it if you are pregnant or have kidney disease.

-- Start with a very low dosage (half teaspoon with a glass of water).
+- Start with a very low dosage (half a teaspoon with a glass of water).